 |Electronic Keyboard||19.8 pounds||35.4 x 9.8 x 5.9 inches||Yes||$$$|

-I have always had music in my life and want to share some of the best musical instruments that will get your family together and hanging out having fun.
+I have always had music in my life and want to share some of the best musical instruments that will get your family together and hang out having fun.
 Music really can be a bonding experience and the more time your child practices the more enjoyment you all will get out of it.

-There are loads of instruments out there and finding the one that suits your needs isn’t always easy, so this review will help sort through the options and find the ones that makes your child happy.
+There are loads of instruments out there and finding the one that suits your needs isn’t always easy, so this review will help sort through the options and find the ones that make your child happy.
 Here are some of the best I have found and love:

 Ukulele Starter Kit

 The ukulele is a fantastic instrument and if you’re like me, you’ll picture yourself on a beach somewhere in Hawaii, under the coconut trees listening to the sea whilst someone plays your favorite song on the uke.

 The 4 string instrument is one of the easiest to play and is loads of fun for children, especially with an enthusiastic singer to combine with the strumming.
 I have grandkids who love to sing along when the ukulele is being played and the uniting sounds make for easy family bonding.

 This is a particular ukulele that is perfect for the beginner (4+) and comes as a starter pack, which includes online lessons and an awesome app that helps tune your uke, so your playing will never be out of tune (hopefully hehe).

 The ukulele is made from mahogany and has a deep rich sound and is lovely when played with a little know-how.
 The satin finish is stunning and will be cool for those who come across it.
 Kala is a high-quality brand and comes with guarantees, which is to be expected from a quality product.